thk3421-models/cardiel/README.md

         <li> price_data            -- set this string to "yahoo" to automatically query Yahoo!
 Finance or provide a path to a CSV file to use proprietary data </li>
         <li> views                 -- See the note below
 </ul>
 The "views" field is where the user can entry their views on individual securities in the form of 3 numbers per security.
 The first number is the user-provided lower bound annual return for a 1 standard deviation downward move.
 The second number is the user-provided estimated annual return, and the third number is the upper bound for a 1 standard deviation upward move.
-For example, if a user believes AAPL stock is going to have a one-year return of 10% with a lower range forecast of -10% and upper bound forecast of 30%, then enter:
+For example, if a user believes AAPL stock is going to have a one-year return of 10% with a lower range forecast of -10% and upper bound forecast of 30%.
+And perhaps they have a more bearish belief in  then enter:
 <pre>
 "views":{
         "AAPL":[-0.10, 0.10, 0.20]